Thailand is a relatively small market for New Zealand, currently

 the spring/autumn shoulder seasons.

-Just under half (47 per cent) of all Thai visitors travel
+More than half (64.8 per cent) of all Thai visitors travel

 outside New Zealand's main tourism centres.
 Many travel outside of

 the peak summer months, with the high season for Thais being March